-Cashflow projections are performed on a deterministic as opposed to a stochastic basis, but the BEL is uplifted to account for a probability-weighted average of future cashflow projections.
+Cashflow projections are performed on a deterministic as opposed to a stochastic basis.
 The assumptions underlying the deterministic cashflows reflect the Company management's best estimate of future experience, reflecting the underlying data as well as the judgment of management.
 These estimates therefore include an inherent level of uncertainty.